Localization versus inhomogeneous superfluidity: Submonolayer He-4 on fluorographene, hexagonal boron nitride, and

 \section{Appendix}

 The PIMC simulations \cite{ceperley_1995,boninsegni_2006} give unbiased thermal averages for $\tau\to 0$.
-We use the primitive action with $\tau=0.002$~K$^{-1}$ which entails a negligible error in the quantities of main interest here, namely the two--dimensional structure factor $S({\bf k})$ and the superfluid fraction $\rho_{\rm s}$.
+We use the primitive action with $\tau=0.002$~K$^{-1}$ which entails a negligible error in the quantities of main interest here, namely the superfluid fraction $\rho_{\rm s}$, calculated using the so--called winding number estimator,\cite{ceperley_1995} and the static structure factor $S({\bf k})$, calculated as the average of $\sum_{ij}\exp[-i{\bf k}\cdot({\bf r}_i-{\bf r}_j)]\big/N$ over the sampled configurations.
 This is shown in Figure \ref{fig_sofkx} for $N=30$ $^4$He atoms adsorbed on GF in the 1/6 commensurate solid phase (here the non--zero value of the superfluid fraction is a finite--size effect).

 The VPI simulations \cite{ceperley_1995,sarsa_2000} give unbiased ground state results for time step $\tau\to 0$ and projection time $\beta\to\infty$.
 We use the primitive action with the same value $\tau=0.002$~K$^{-1}$ as in PIMC, and $\beta=2$~K$^{-1}$.
 The convergence in $\beta$ is shown in Figure \ref{fig_sofkbeta} for the structure factor and the energy.